 Spain tourist visa

-Spain tourist visa is free for Malaysian citizens.
-The stay is usually short with a period of 3 months and visa expires in 90 days.
+Spain tourist visa is free for Antigua and Barbuda citizens.
+The stay is usually short with a period of 90 days and visa expires in 90 days.
 Applicant is not required to be present when applying for Spain tourist visa.
-A total of 6 documents are required for applying Spain tourist visa.
+A total of 4 documents are required for applying Spain tourist visa.
 You can also find useful tips from fellow travellers.

 The Schengen Visa is a visa for the Schengen Area, which consists of most of the European Economic Area, plus several other adjacent countries.
 The visa allows visitors to stay in the Schengen Area for up to 90 days within a 180-day period.
 The visa is valid for tourism, family visits, and business.
 European Travel Information and Authorisation System or ETIAS is an electronic authorisation system of the European Union for visa-exempt visitors travelling to the European Union or the Schengen Area which is expected to enter into operation at the end of 2022.